Michael Morris, Baron Morris: Legal and judicial career

 After being called to the Irish bar in 1849, Morris was appointed High Sheriff of Galway Town for 1849–50.
 Eight years later he was made Recorder of Galway, and in 1863 became one of the country's Queen's Counsels.
 He was the recognized leader of the Connacht Bar, impressing clients and juries alike with his wit and commonsense.
-Elected to Parliament in 1865 as Liberal member for Galway, Morris became a Conservative the following year when he took office in Lord Derby's administration as Solicitor-General for Ireland.
+Elected to Parliament in 1865 as Liberal member for Galway Borough, Morris became a Conservative the following year when he took office in Lord Derby's administration as Solicitor-General for Ireland.
 Though a Roman Catholic he was a staunch supporter of the Act of Union 1800, but it is said that he was not enthusiastic about the Reform Act 1867.
 In late 1866 he was appointed Attorney-General for Ireland, and the following year became third Justice of the Court of Common Pleas, eventually being made its Chief Justice in 1876.
 As a judge, he showed the same wit and commonsense which had been his hallmarks at the Bar, and was notably impatient of legal technicalities.

-In 1885, Morris was created a Baronet, of Spiddal in the County of Galway, and two years later he was appointed Lord Chief Justice of the King's Bench for Ireland.
+On 14 September 1885, Morris was created a Baronet, of Spiddal in the County of Galway, and two years later he was appointed Lord Chief Justice of the King's Bench for Ireland.
 In 1889, on being made a Lord of Appeal in Ordinary, he was given a life peerage as Baron Morris, of Spiddal in the County of Galway, and sworn a member of the Privy Council.
 He was well regarded by his fellow Law Lords, despite his frequent dissenting judgments.

 Eleven years later, on his retirement from office, Lord Morris was made an hereditary peer as Baron Killanin, of Galway in the County of Galway.